 There’s a reason why we chose to build PWA sites on Magento.
 They are one of the names leading the charge into the future of mobile interactions with its PWA Studio.

-When working with Minerva Beauty, a salon and spa equipment provider, to build their new Magento site on a PWA, we utilized the React library.
+When working with Brown Jordan, a leading designer, manufacturer, and marketer of outdoor furniture to build their new Magento site on a PWA, we prioritized an efficient user experience.

-Through employing React, Visiture was able to completely revamp the Minerva site (currently in development), creating a much more aesthetically pleasing and user-friendly layout.
-Here is what Minerva’s homepage looked like previously:
+By placing user experience at the forefront of design and development, Visiture was able to completely revamp the Brown Jordan site by creating a much more aesthetically pleasing and user-friendly layout.

 Much like many of the other case studies discussed above, it is clear that integrating PWA and headless architecture into a brand’s technology stack has tangible, significant benefits that elevate customer experience and business revenue.